onfido/onfido-android-sdk/README.md

 - [Xamarin](https://github.com/onfido/onfido-xamarin-sample-app)
 - [React Native](https://github.com/onfido/onfido-sdk-react-native-sample-app)

-We don't have out-of-the-box packages for such integrations yet, but these projects show complete examples of how our Android SDK can be successfully integrated in projects targeting these frameworks.
+We do not have out-of-the-box packages for such integrations yet, but these projects show complete examples of how our Android SDK can be successfully integrated in projects targeting these frameworks.
 Any issues or questions about the existing integrations should be raised on the corresponding repository and questions about further integrations should be sent to Onfido's [Customer Support](mailto:support@onfido.com).

 ## Migrating